lava-hammer/rs2ts/README.md

 # rs2ts
-a compiler translates rust into typescript
+a transpiler turning rust into typescript